piechartssuck/courses/content/syllabus/index.md

 ### Postings

-Following these simple netiquette rules in your online class or education environment will ensure your success:

-- Never type in ALL CAPS, because it reads as if you ARE SHOUTING AT PEOPLE.
+Please follow these simple netiquette rules:

-- Act as professionally, via your writing, as you would in a face to face classroom.
+- Act as professionally in your writing as you would in a face-to-face classroom.
-- Refrain from inappropriate language and derogatory or personal attacks.
-- Do not dominate any discussion.
-Give other students the opportunity to join in the discussion.
-- Disagree with ideas but avoid challenges that may be interpreted as a personal attack.
+- Avoid typing in ALL CAPS, as it comes across as SHOUTING.
-- Check that you are replying to the specific person you intend, and not to the entire class.
+- Check that you are replying to the specific person you intend, and not the entire class.
+- Disagree with ideas, but avoid comments that could be seen as personal attacks.
+- Do not dominate any discussion; allow other students the chance to participate.
+- If you reference someone’s post, quote only what is necessary to make your point.
+- Never forward in-class communications or posts by others outside of this virtual space.
 - Never give your password to another person.
-- Respect the virtual classroom.
-Never forward in-class communications or posts by others outside of this virtual space.
 - Never spam your classmates.
-- If you quote someone’s previous post, only quote enough to make your point.
+- Refrain from inappropriate language and derogatory or personal attacks.

 Be aware of the University’s <a href='http://catalog.wvu.edu/undergraduate/coursecreditstermsclassification/#academicintegritytext' target='_blank'>Academic Integrity and Dishonesty Policy</a>.
 You can review the rules, regulations, and procedures concerning student conduct and discipline for the main campus of West Virginia University, at <a href='https://studentresponsibility.wvu.edu' target='_blank'>Student Conduct</a>.

 ### Response Time

-I typically respond to Slack queries on the same day while emails and discussion posts are within 48 hours, except during holidays.
-Please plan accordingly so that you don’t miss deadlines!
-I generally return assignments within two weeks after a final submission date.
+I typically respond to Slack queries on the same day, while emails and discussion posts are answered within 48 hours, except during holidays.
+Please plan accordingly so that you do not miss deadlines!
+I usually return assignments within one week after the final submission date.

 ### Technical Requirements